 Holy Trinity Brompton, the client behind the scheme to extend the Grade II-listed St Paul's church in Onslow Square, west London, has decided to withdraw its planning application after an outcry from local residents.

-) - would have doubled the size of the existing 19th-century building in the upmarket Chelsea square.
+The original 3,330m 2scheme - which was only unveiled last month ( Foster gets to work on first church scheme) - would have doubled the size of the existing 19th-century building in the upmarket Chelsea square.

 Plans included a new three-storey extension with a large glazed atrium, a roof terrace and three residential units for the curate and vergers behind the building.